syncfusion-content/xamarin-docs/Xamarin/Numeric-Entry/Set-Maximum-Number-of-Decimal-Digits.md

 ## Set Maximum Number of Decimal Digits in Xamarin Numeric Entry

-The maximum number of digits to be displayed after the decimal point can be specified by using [`MaximumNumberDecimalDigits`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfNumericTextBox.XForms.SfNumericTextBox.html#Syncfusion_SfNumericTextBox_XForms_SfNumericTextBox_MaximumNumberDecimalDigits) property.
+The maximum number of digits to be displayed after the decimal point can be specified by using the [`MaximumNumberDecimalDigits`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfNumericTextBox.XForms.SfNumericTextBox.html#Syncfusion_SfNumericTextBox_XForms_SfNumericTextBox_MaximumNumberDecimalDigits) property.

 N> The `MaximumNumberDecimalDigits` property can be provided with positive value only.